camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 {{< figure caption="Report showing the average work time for four user tasks" src="usertask-report.png">}}

-By this feature it is also possible to compare the idle, work and total time spent on user tasks in a Combined Report as you can see in the following screenshot.
+By making use of this feature it is also possible to compare the idle, work and total time spent on user tasks in a Combined Report.

 {{< figure caption="Combined Report showing the average work, idle and total time for four user tasks" src="usertask-combined-report.png">}}

-# UX / Report Enhancements
+# UX and Report Enhancements

 ## Reports & Dashboards in Collections

 Using Optimize by multiple people and departments might make it harder to find reports and dashboards and organize them as needed.
 Therefore, we've added Collections to Optimize.
 Collections are a great way to group your reports and dashboards to make it easier for people in your organization to find the data they need.
 Collections exist in the top of the Homepage for easy access and can be easily created using the 'Create New' button on top right of the page.
 Both reports and dashboard can be added to collections using the `Add to Collection` dropdown found on the reports and dashboards list items.

+As part of this feature we also removed the Dashboard & Report list pages and included them in the new Optimize Homepage which is called `Dashboards & Reports`.
+This allows you to find all of your reports and dashboards in a single place.

 {{< video mp4="collections.mp4" alt="Collections">}}

-As part of this feature we also removed the Dashboard & Report list pages and included them in the new Optimize Homepage which is called Dashboards & Reports.
-This allows you to find all of the information in a single place.

 ## Sorting of Table Reports